h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 showtags: false

 ---
-If you're stuck professionally at some point in your career as an artist in general, it's not all your fault.
+If you're stuck professionally at some point in your career as an artist, it's not all your fault.
 You can be a good _3d modeler, painter_, _sculptor_ or _texturing artist_ and still not getting the deserved recognition.
 Of course having a strong portfolio is quite essential, so still try to get better on a daily basis; but it's only half the way, if not less!
 Business-wise, there's not much point at having some amazing artworks where no one can really see them, or nobody knows why they may actually need your skills in their projects.
 That's where _Marketing_ and _Business Plans_ come in.

 **_\~dissclaimer:_** as I mentioned earlier, the ideas in this article are my mere _suggestions._ So it may not apply to your professional style.
 In either case, I keep my fingers crossed that somebody out there find this article helpful. :)

 **What's the Goal?**

-If we're talking about any kind of serious business on which you can rely for lifetime, in my opinion, there must be a nice balance between your art and monetizing on your art or skills. (perfect balance are extremely rare, if at all)
+If we're talking about any kind of serious business on which you can rely for lifetime, in my opinion, there must be a nice balance between your art and monetizing on your art or skills. (perfect balance are extremely rare, if at all, so go easy on yourself!)

-You have to stabilize and grow financially as individual, so considering you have your artworks ready, in this article we're gonna discuss on how you may monetize.
-After all, a successful business plan is the one which puts you in a nice starting point and ready to expand with some extra cash to grow the business in a constructive way.
+You have to stabilize and grow financially as an individual, so considering you have your artworks ready, in this article we're gonna discuss how you may monetize on them.
+After all, a successful business plan is the one which puts you in a nice starting point and ready to expand; with some extra cash to grow the business in a constructive way.
 So that's clear.

 **What's the Plan?**